The City of Fresno Cooling Centers are brought to you by a generous contribution from our partner, the Pacific Gas & Electric Company.

 In order to reduce the risk of transmission, the cooling centers will not allow the use of any recreational equipment or games while the cooling center is open to the public.

 The City of Fresno will follow the guidelines for social distancing, sanitation, and health screening found in Modified Appendix A under Emergency Order 2020-17 and will have protective facial covering available for all visitors.
 The City recommends that members of the public limit interaction and close contact with others, avoid touching your eyes, nose, and mouth with unwashed hands, and stay home if you are sick.

-- At 1 p.m., the City will activate the following three Cooling Centers and will remain open until 7:00 p.m., in accordance with State guidelines.
+- At 1 p.m., the City will activate the following four Cooling Centers and will remain open until 7:00 p.m., in accordance with State guidelines.